NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 As `integrate-field-function`, but returns the maximum absolute value of `func` in the volume `where` instead of its integral.

 The integration is performed by summing over the grid points with a simple trapezoidal rule, and the maximum is similarly over the grid points.
-See [Field Function Examples](Field_Function_Examples.md) for examples of how to call `integrate-field-function` and `max-abs-field-function`.
+See [Field Functions](Field_Functions.md) for examples of how to call `integrate-field-function` and `max-abs-field-function`.
 See [Synchronizing the Magnetic and Electric Fields](Synchronizing_the_Magnetic_and_Electric_Fields.md) if you want to do computations combining the electric and magnetic fields.

 Occasionally, one wants to compute an integral that combines fields from two separate simulations (e.g. for nonlinear coupled-mode calculations).
 This functionality is supported in Meep, as long as the two simulations have the *same* computational cell, the same resolution, the same boundary conditions and symmetries (if any), and the same PML layers (if any).